rickcox/Hepta-Pi/README.md

 I had initially conceived this as a CPU based crypto curency miner, but I later discovered that the ARM based CM4 boards and their competitors are not very effective crypto miners.
-So this is left as a generic compute cluster, or ??????
+So this is left as a generic compute cluster, with workload controlled by something like Kubernetes.

 This work is licensed under a
 [Creative Commons Attribution 4.0 International License][cc-by].